 As a leading impact asset manager, Finance in Motion focuses exclusively on developing and advising funds whose purpose is to generate positive social and environmental impact alongside a financial return.

+All funds under Finance in Motion's advisory pursue a sustainable investment objective and therefore fall within the scope of Article 9 of the Sustainable Finance Disclosure Regulation (SFDR)1.
 In addition to the impact to which we contribute through the funds, we, as a company, work towards impact by building the impact investing market.

 Founded in 2009, Finance in Motion is a long-standing member of the impact investing community.
-In addition to being a signatory of the Operating Principles for Impact Management, Finance in Motion is a signatory to the UN Principles for Responsible Investment, a member of the GIIN Investors' Council, and has been selected among the ImpactAssets 50 several times, most recently in 2020.
+In addition to being a signatory of the Operating Principles for Impact Management, Finance in Motion is a signatory to the UN Principles for Responsible Investment, a member of the GIIN Investors' Council, and has been selected among the ImpactAssets 50 several times, most recently in 2021.